-D ecember 31, 2010
+2010

 Revenues \$ 2,105,182

 Net operating income 13,563

 Net income \$ 10,786

-The unaudited pro forma consolidated financial information in the table below summarizes the results of operations of the Company as though the Officeware merger had occurred as of the beginning of 2009.
-The pro forma financial information is presented for informational purposes only and is not indicative of the results of operations that would have been achieved if the merger had taken place at the beginning of 2009 or that may result in the future.
+The unaudited pro forma consolidated financial information in the table below summarizes the results of operations of the Company as though the Officeware merger had occurred as of the beginning of 2010.
+The pro forma financial information is presented for informational purposes only and is not indicative of the results of operations that would have been achieved if the merger had taken place at the beginning of 2010 or that may result in the future.
 The pro forma adjustments made are based on certain assumptions that the Company believes are reasonable based on currently available information.

-The unaudited pro forma financial information for the years ended December 31, 2010 and 2009 combine the historical results of Immediatek and Officeware as follows:
+The unaudited pro forma financial information for the year ended December 31, 2010 combine the historical results of Immediatek and Officeware as follows:

-2010 2009
+2 2010

-Revenues \$ 2,950,575 \$ 2,863,953
+Revenues \$ 2, 950,575

-Net operating loss (808,558) (731,425)
+Net operating loss (8 808,558)

-Net loss (869,965) (639,800)
+Net loss (8 869,965)

-Basic and diluted net loss per share \$ (0.05) \$ (0.04)
+Basic and diluted net loss per share \$ (0.05)